|Burke Library at Union Theological Seminary|

 Scope and Contents

-This collection contains letters sent by Henry Haverstick Ranck to his then fiancée, Mary H. Byrnes, while he was a student at Union Theological Seminary between October 27, 1892 and June 12, 1893, as well as a photocopy of the Rank/Ranck family newsletter from 1986, which provides biographical context to the Ranck-Byrne letters.
+This series contains letters sent by Henry Haverstick Ranck to his then fiancée, Mary H. Byrne (later Mary Byrne Ranck), while he was a student at Union Theological Seminary between October 27, 1892 and June 12, 1893, as well as a photocopy of the Rank/Ranck family newsletter from 1986, which provides biographical context to the Ranck-Byrne letters.

 Burke Library record group: